Sivanarayanan-M/Sivanarayanan-M/README.md

 ## Hi there 👋

-I’m Shivnarayan, an Embedded Systems and Hardware Developer from India.
+I’m Sivnarayan, an Embedded Systems and Hardware Developer from India.

 I enjoy building IoT projects, embedded systems, and electronics prototypes.